Background pattern

 If you wear contact lenses:

-• Wearing contact lenses (hard or soft) is not recommended during treatment of an eye inflammation.
+• Wearing contact lenses (hard or soft) is not recommended during the treatment of an eye inflammation.

-The safety and efficacy of this medicine have not been established in children.
+The safety and efficacy of this medicine in children have not been established.
 Therefore, its use is not recommended in children.

-The possible increase in intraocular pressure associated with the prolonged use of this medicine is especially important in pediatric patients; the risk of corticosteroid-induced glaucoma may be higher in children and occur before it does in adults.
+The possible increase in intraocular pressure associated with the prolonged use of this medicine is especially important in pediatric patients; the risk of corticosteroid-induced ocular hypertension may be higher in children and occur earlier than in adults.

-Inform your doctor if you are using ocular NSAIDs.
-The concomitant use of steroids and ocular NSAIDs may increase the problems of corneal healing.
+Tell your doctor if you are using ophthalmic NSAIDs.
+The concomitant use of steroids and ophthalmic NSAIDs can increase corneal healing problems.

-The use of Maxidex during pregnancy is not recommended.
+The use of Maxidex is not recommended during pregnancy.

 If you are breastfeeding, you should decide whether to stop breastfeeding or stop treatment with this medicine, taking into account the benefit of breastfeeding for the child and the benefit of treatment for the mother.

 You may notice that your vision becomes blurred for a while after applying the eye drops.
-Do not drive or operate machinery until this effect has disappeared.
+Do not drive or use machines until this effect has disappeared.

 This medicine contains 0.5 mg of benzalkonium chloride in each 5 ml bottle, equivalent to 0.1 mg/ml.

-Benzalkonium chloride may cause eye irritation, especially if you have dry eye or other corneal diseases (the transparent layer at the front of the eye).
-Consult your doctor if you feel a strange sensation, burning, or pain in the eye after using this medicine.
+Benzalkonium chloride can cause eye irritation, especially if you have dry eye or other corneal diseases (the transparent layer of the front of the eye).
+Consult your doctor if you feel a strange sensation, itching, or pain in the eye after using this medicine.

 This medicine contains 6.5 mg of phosphates in each 5 ml bottle, equivalent to 1.3 mg/ml.

-If you have severe damage to the cornea (the transparent layer at the front of the eye), treatment with phosphates, in rare cases, may cause blurred vision due to calcium accumulation.
+If you have severe corneal damage (the transparent layer of the front of the eye), treatment with phosphates, in very rare cases, can cause blurred vision due to calcium accumulation.

 The recommended dose is: